douglangille/darkling-whim/_pages/now.md

 I'm deep into three very different, but equally inspiring, archives right now:

--   **Jack Whyte's** ***Dream of Eagles*** **series:** I'm revisiting the entire historical fiction cycle that reimagines Arthurian legend.
+-   **Jack Whyte's** ***Dream of Eagles*** **series**: I'm revisiting the entire historical fiction cycle that reimagines Arthurian legend.
 It's fantastic study material for scope and character development.

--   **Collected Works of Robert Service:** I'm spending a lot of time with my grandfather's copy of Service's poetry, specifically the rhythm and narrative power of his Yukon verse.
+-   **Collected Works of Robert Service**: I'm spending a lot of time with my grandfather's copy of Service's poetry, specifically the rhythm and narrative power of his Yukon verse.

 -  **Clive Barker's** ***Imajica***: Preparing for a revisit of this epic work, studying its scope and intricate world-building.